slsa-framework/slsa/docs/spec/draft/threats.md

 *Threat:* Replace a package and its VSA with a malicious package and its valid VSA.

-*Mitigation*: Verifier checks that the `resourceUri` in the VSA matches the package they've requested not just the package they received.
+*Mitigation*: Consumer ensures that the VSA matches the package they've requested (not just the package they received) by following the [verification process](verification_summary#how-to-verify).

 *Example:* Adversary uploads a malicious package to `repo/evil-package`, getting a valid VSA for `repo/evil-package`.
 Adversary then replaces